Human trafficking in Ghana

-Ghana is a country of origin, transit, and destination for women and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
-The nonconsensual exploitation of Ghanaian citizens, particularly children, is more common than the trafficking of foreign migrants.
-The movement of internally trafficked children is either from rural to urban areas, or from one rural area to another, as from farming to fishing communities.
+In 2009, Ghana was a country of origin, transit, and destination for women and children subjected to trafficking in persons, specifically forced labor and forced prostitution.
+The nonconsensual exploitation of Ghanaian citizens, particularly children, was more common than the trafficking of foreign migrants.
+The movement of internally trafficked children was either from rural to urban areas, or from one rural area to another, as from farming to fishing communities.

-Ghanaian boys and girls are subjected to conditions of forced labor within the country in fishing, domestic servitude, street hawking, begging, portering, and agriculture.
+In 2009, Ghanaian boys and girls were subjected to conditions of forced labor within the country in fishing, domestic servitude, street hawking, begging, portering, and agriculture.
 Ghanaian girls, and to a lesser extent boys, are subjected to commercial sexual exploitation within Ghana.
-Internal labor traffickers are commonly freelance operators, and may be known to members of the source community.
-Uninformed parents may not understand that by cooperating with trafficking offenders, they may expose their children to bonded placement, coercion, or outright sale.
+Internal labor traffickers were commonly freelance operators, and may have been known to members of the source community.
+Uninformed parents may not have understood that by cooperating with trafficking offenders, they may expose their children to bonded placement, coercion, or outright sale.

-Media reports during the year cited 50 Ghanaian women recruited for work in Russia and subsequently forced into prostitution.
-Women and girls from China, Nigeria, Côte d'Ivoire, and Burkina Faso are subjected to forced prostitution after arriving in Ghana.
-Citizens from other West African countries are subjected to forced labor in Ghana in agriculture or involuntary domestic servitude.
-Trafficking victims endure extremes of harsh treatment, including long hours, debt bondage, lack of pay, physical risks, and sexual abuse.
+Media in 2009 cited 50 Ghanaian women recruited for work in Russia and subsequently forced into prostitution.
+Women and girls from China, Nigeria, Côte d'Ivoire, and Burkina Faso were subjected to forced prostitution after arriving in Ghana.
+Citizens from other West African countries were subjected to forced labor in Ghana in agriculture or involuntary domestic servitude.
+Trafficking victims endured extremes of harsh treatment, including long hours, debt bondage, lack of pay, physical risks, and sexual abuse.

+The country ratified the 2000 UN TIP Protocol in August 2012.